input-output-hk/cardano-tutorials/Shelley-testnet/solutions/Exercise-1-solutions.md

     cd cardano-node

 For reproducible builds, we should check out a specific release, a specific "tag".
-For the FF-testnet, we will use tag `pioneer`, which we can check out as follows:
+For the FF-testnet, we will use tag `1.13.0`, which we can check out as follows:

     git fetch --all --tags
-    git checkout tags/pioneer-wave2
+    git checkout tags/1.13.0

 ### Build and install the node